Gabriel Pec: LA Galaxy

 On 30 January 2024, MLS club LA Galaxy announced the signing of Pec on a five-year Young Designated Player contract ahead of the 2024 season.

+Cruzeiro

+On 7 July 2026, Pec returned to Brazil, and signed with Cruzeiro in exchange for up to $13.5 million.

 Personal life

 Born in Brazil, Pec is of Portuguese descent and holds dual-citizenship.